The goal of such self-abusive, self-destructive and self-mutilating acts are most often twofold:

 f.
 Most importantly, self-destructive acts represent not only serious life risks to the patient but, on occasion, they can include dangers to others as well.

-Careful documentation and synthesis of all data are necessary.
+Careful documentation and synthesis of all data regarding self-destructive potential are necessary.